stevchow/CSSGrid6-finish/readme.md

 > placing git item with track number inside `git-column` and `git-row`

 In inspect element, layout tab at firefox devtools, when you tick the show line tool after ticking your container.
 There is a number show up from 1,2,3 so on.
 That is track number. <br/>
-We can take those number and apply it on `git-column` and `git-row`. example :
+We can take those number and apply it on `git-column: start/end` and `git-row:start/end`. example :

 ```
 grid-column: 1/-1;
 grid-row: 2/span 3;
 ```

 -1 means we take the entire columns or rows.

 ### part 11